-Add the chopped tomato and let the water reboils.
-Once it reboils, add salt and let it cook for 2-3 minutes till the tomatoes softened a bit.
+Add the chopped tomato and let the water reboil.
+Once it reboils, add salt and let it cook for 2-3 minutes until the tomatoes soften.

 When the lentils are soft and done, mash them a little bit.
 You can use the back of a wooden spoon to mash about a third of the lentils.
 Or, you can use a handheld blender to do it.

 Then you make the tadka/ tarka.
 Saute the whole cumin seeds, whole black mustard seeds, and chopped garlic in cooking oil until they release an aroma.
-And you can see that the garlic turn golden brown in color with some of the seeds will be crackling.
+You can see that the garlic turns golden brown in color, and some of the seeds will be crackling.